sovity/dataspace-portal/authority-portal-frontend/README.md

 ## About This Component

-Frontend for sovity's Dataspace Authority Portal, written in Angular with TypeScript, NGXS State Management and TailwindCSS Framework.
+Frontend for sovity's Dataspace Data Space Portal, written in Angular with TypeScript, NGXS State Management and TailwindCSS Framework.

 <p align="right">(<a href="#readme-top">back to top</a>)